miladallahgholi95/DDRel/README.md

 method and random network built 100 times with respect to average similarities of drugs’ anatomical therapeutic chemical (ATC) codes.
 As an application, DDREL succeeded to discover repurposing drugs with 81% accuracy.

-Keywords: Drug-Drug Relationships, Repurposing Drugs, Deep Learning, Text Mining,Word Embedding
+Keywords: Drug-Drug Relationships, Repurposing Drugs, Deep Learning, Text Mining, Word Embedding